jsangiamo/osdu-infrastructure/infra/templates/osdu-r3-resources/docs/service-instructions.md

 ## Deploying OSDU Services
 There are six OSDU services that can be deployed in this infrastructure: storage, search, indexer-serivce, indexer-queue, entitlements, and legal.
-Additionally, there an azure-common service that these other services depend on.
 The helm charts for these service can be found in their respective repos at /devops/azure:
 * [Storage](https://community.opengroup.org/osdu/platform/system/storage/-/tree/master/devops/azure)
 * [Search](https://community.opengroup.org/osdu/platform/system/search-service/-/tree/master/devops/azure)
 * [Entitlements](https://community.opengroup.org/osdu/platform/security-and-compliance/entitlements-azure/-/tree/master/devops/azure)